-- 15.6.3.2.1.1 Reference material and controls shall be authenticated prior to being used for casework examinations unless they are obviously authentic such as a human blood control drawn from a Forensic Services employee.
-A certificate of analysis received from the manufacturer may serve as authentication for standard material and controls. - 15.6.3.2.1.2 There shall be a clear demarcation between reference materials and controls that have been authenticated and those that have not been authenticated. - 15.6.3.2.1.3 The procedure used to authenticate reference material and controls shall be documented in an analytical method.
-Alternatively, the analytical method can designate the controlled document used to authenticate standards and controls. - 15.6.3.2.1.4 The reference materials and controls used in an analytical method shall be described in an appropriate analytical method. - 15.6.3.2.1.5 A record shall be maintained of the results obtained for reference materials and controls for casework analysis.
+- 15.6.3.2.1(2) There shall be a clear demarcation between reference materials and controls that have been authenticated and those that have not been authenticated. - 15.6.3.2.1(3) The procedure used to authenticate reference material and controls shall be documented in an analytical method.
+Alternatively, the analytical method can designate the controlled document used to authenticate standards and controls. - 15.6.3.2.1(4) The reference materials and controls used in an analytical method shall be described in an appropriate analytical method. - 15.6.3.2.1(5) A record shall be maintained of the results obtained for reference materials and controls for casework analysis.
 These results may be centrally stored or located in the case record.
-If these results are centrally stored, then either the case file or the analytical method shall designate that they are centrally stored and describe the file where these results are stored. - 15.6.3.2.1.6 Reference materials and controls shall not be used past their expiration date unless the stability or integrity is first cliecked and the discipline leader gives documented approval.
+If these results are centrally stored, then either the case file or the analytical method shall designate that they are centrally stored and describe the file where these results are stored. - 15.6.3.2.1(6) Reference materials and controls shall not be used past their expiration date unless the stability or integrity is first checked and the discipline leader gives documented approval.
 The discipline leader must notify the lab manager(s) of these variances.
-Circumstances may arise where the expiration date is not applicable, and the purpose of the standard material or control has been altered, (i.e., Cerillant drug reference materials have expiration dates that are applicable for quantitative analysis but do not apply for qualitative analysis.).

-15.6.3.2.2 Authenticating and using controlled substances reference material:

-- 15.6.3.2.21 All controlled substances that are retained by a laboratory of Forensic Services shall be entered into the appropriate controlled substances inventory except, controlled substance standards that can be purchased without a DEA license. - 15.6.3.2.2.2 Primary standards: These are the bulk amounts of controlled substance reference material obtained from manufacturers and stored in high security in the Meridian laboratory.
-Small amounts (see bench standards below) are dispensed as bench standards and used in analysis. - 15.6.3.2.2.1 Access to the primary standards cabinet (located only in Meridian) shall be limited to personnel designated by the laboratory manager.
-The laboratory manager shall maintain a list of the personnel having access to this drug cabinet. - 15.6.3.2.2.2 The primary standards cabinet shall remain locked at all times except when being accessed by designated personnel.
+Circumstances may arise where the expiration date is not applicable, and the purpose of the standard material or control has been altered, (i.e.: Cerillant drug reference materials have expiration dates that are applicable for quantitative analysis but do not apply for qualitative analysis.). - 15.6.3.2.2 Authenticating and using controlled substances reference material: - 15.6.3.2.2.1 All controlled substances that are retained by a laboratory of Forensic Services shall be entered into the appropriate controlled substances inventory except, controlled substance standards that can be purchased without a DEA license. - 15.6.3.2.2.2 Printary standards: These are the bulk amounts of controlled substance reference material obtained from manufacturers and stored in high security in the Meridian laboratory.
+Small amounts (see bench standards below) are dispensed as bench standards and used in analysis.
+The Coeur d' Alene laboratory is authorized to maintain a primary standard of methamphetamine for quantitative analysis.
+The same security measures listed below for the primary standards located in Meridian will be followed in Coeur d' Alene for this standard. - 15.6.3.2.2.2.1 Access to the primary standards cabinet (located only in Meridian) shall be limited to personnel designated by the laboratory manager.
+The laboratory manager shall maintain a list of the personnel having access to this drug cabinet. - 15.6.3.2.2.2 The primary standards cabinet shall remain locked at all times except when being accessed by designated personnel. - 15.6.3.2.2.3 The primary standards cabinet shall be structured in such a way that two designated personnel shall be required to open this cabinet at any given time. - 15.6.3.2.2.4 A logbook shall be maintained for the primary standards cabinet that shall list the date and signature or initials of personnel accessing the primary drug cabinet.